 Your meditation area should be located where you feel safe and relaxed.
 Set aside a regular time each day to practice your meditations.
-When you feel ready to attempt astral projection, test the waters during a regular meditation, and stop if you experience any feelings of fear.
+When you feel ready to attempt astral projection, test the waters during a regular meditation.
+Stop if you experience any feelings of fear.
 You aren't ready for astral projection.
 Your fear factor becomes an important barometer for your readiness.

 The roll out or rotation method of astral projection can be used with any relaxation meditation.
 This technique is exactly as its name implies.